 Leaving at 7:00 in the morning, it was always still pretty dark as we walked to school those first few months.
 But with the return to Standard Time a week ago, it was finally sunny and bright for our morning walks to school last week.

 As is sometimes the case, I had a pretty hectic few weeks in store for me at work.
 As is true for most of us, sometimes the anticipation of hectic work week on a Monday morning can be a bit stressful for me.
-Because my office is just a block away from my daughter’s school, I was thinking to myself that maybe I should just get ready for work early and go to the office right from walking her to school and get an early start.
+Because my office is just a block away from my daughter’s school, I was thinking to myself that maybe I should just get ready for work early and go into the office directly from walking her to school to get an early start.
 But as I got my daughter ready for school Monday morning, I argued with myself that I didn’t want to go into work early.
-There were a few tasks on my phone that I wanted to accomplish that morning and a short podcast or two that I had been listening to over the weekend that I wanted to catch up on and a few other things around the house that I wanted to accomplish.
+There were a few tasks on my phone that I wanted to accomplish that morning and a short podcast or two that I had been listening to over the weekend that I wanted to catch up on along with a few other short tasks around the house that I wanted to accomplish.

 As my daughter and I walked to school that Monday morning, in full daylight, I continued to debate with myself what audio, if any, I would listen to on the walk back home and while getting ready for the work day to begin.
 About two blocks before we got to school, we passed a white Cadillac in a driveway and this is what we saw: